apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 >
 > Few, S. (2013). *Information dashboard design: displaying data for at-a-glance monitoring.* Burlingame, CA: Analytics Press.

+### Discussion questions
+- Why are we building this dashboard/data visualisation?

 ## Goals
 > to design an effetive dashbard, we must get into the clients' minds and examine the mental models for the activities that the dashboard will help them monitor.
 >